GE Participant Eligibility

 - Retirees (U.S.) who retired directly from the GE Company.
 GE Retiree status must be current on the date(s) the gift was made and registered.
 A valid GE SSO ID is required to register a gift.

-- A surviving spouse of an eligible GE retiree (as defined in item 2 above) on the date(s) the gift was made and registered.
+- A surviving spouse of an eligible GE retiree may participate if he/she has attained such status as of December 31, 2014.
 A valid GE SSO ID is required to register a gift.

 - Directors and Directors emeriti of the GE Company on the date(s) the gift was made and registered.